DataGoblin/GRP-MiniGame-Automation/README.md

 ## Considerations
 This was tested on a screen size of 5120x1440, further tested at smaller window sizes like 2540x1440 and 1920x1080.
 I have not tested this in full screen or lesser resolutions.
 If you are playing on anything smaller, I recommend getting a job and upgrading to the modern era.

 For best results, aim your camera in game towards the floor.
-This is based of the white pixel thresholding, if you aim your camera into the sky, it with definitely not operate well.
+This is because of the white pixel thresholding, if you aim your camera into the sky, it with definitely not operate well.

 ## Support